-Ovarian Epithelial Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Cellular Classification of Ovarian Epithelial Cancer
+Ovarian Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI] - Description of the Evidence

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.Editorial changes were made to this summary.

 Oophorectomy - General Information About Ovarian Low Malignant Potential Tumors

 Ovarian low malignant potential tumor is a disease in which abnormal cells form in the tissue covering the ovary.
 Ovarian low malignant potential tumors have abnormalcells that may become cancer,but usually do not.
 This disease usually remains in the ovary.
 When disease is found in one ovary,the other ovary should also be checked carefully for signs of disease.
 The ovaries are a pair of ...

 Oophorectomy - About This PDQ Summary